-El Segundo Police K-9 Missing in Ontario After Possibly Being Spooked by Fireworks
+El Segundo Police K-9 Missing in Ontario After Possibly Being Spooked by Fireworks Later Found Safe

 The El Segundo Police Department stated that its K-9 named Leo escaped from his handler’s home during the afternoon in the area of Vineyard Avenue and Sixth Street in the city of Ontario.

-It’s believed that the K-9 was frightened due to fireworks and jumped over the wall surrounding the property, a news release read.
+It’s believed that the 8-year-old Belgian Malinois was frightened due to fireworks and jumped over the wall surrounding the property, a news release read.

-Leo is described as an 8-year-old Belgian Malinois, weighing approximately 80 pounds, with a brown coat and a black face, according to the statement.
+A citizen found the K-9 and turned him in to a local shelter, Lt.
+Carlos Mendoza told KTLA on Sunday afternoon.

 34.063344 -117.650888